contentful/live-preview/README.md

 ### Inspector Mode (field tagging)

-To use the inspector mode, you need to tag fields by adding the live preview data-attributes (`data-contentful-entry-id`, `data-contentful-field-id`) to the rendered HTML element output.
+To use the inspector mode, you need to tag fields by adding the live preview data-attributes (`data-contentful-entry-id`, `data-contentful-asset-id`, `data-contentful-field-id`) to the rendered HTML element output.

 You can do this in React via our helper function.